TUDelftGeodesy/ubxlogger/docs/UbxLogger_GL-iNet_Installation_Guide.md

    Replace `identifier` with the value(s) that you selected.
 If you don't plan on logging navigation data - something that we recommend not to do - then you need to enter also the approximate coordinates of the station in the configuration file.

-In this phase of the installation process the software is fully functional and can be started and stopped manually, as is decribed in the [software manual][2].
+In this phase of the installation process the software is fully functional and can be started and stopped manually, as is described in the [software manual][2].

 ## Starting and stopping the software